Klingefjord/awesome-dl-study-group/README.md

 - Understand how deep learning models function and the intuition behind them
 - Have acquired knowledge of the popular and best-performing neural network architectures
 - Be able to make deep learning models from scratch

+## Study group invite

+For an invite to the study group discord, write to [Oliver Klingefjord on Twitter]("https://twitter.com/klingfjord") or use the following link: https://discord.gg/4KY7M3N

 ## Why use it?